hannahchan/FeatureGates.NET/README.md

 Release observable features by using FeatureGates, pre-instrumented abstractions that replace `if` statements.

-The aim of FeatureGates is to enable reusable dashboards and other tooling by standardizing the way metrics are emitted.
+The aim of FeatureGates is to enable reusable dashboards, tooling and automation by standardizing the way metrics are emitted.
 These metrics can then be collected and shipped via [OpenTelemetry](https://opentelemetry.io/) or by other means.

 FeatureGates are vendor-agnostic and under the hood uses [.NET metrics](https://docs.microsoft.com/dotnet/core/diagnostics/metrics).